Romanian Tennis Star Must Arbitrate Defamation Claims

 *****This legal translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***

-Contact All Language Alliance, Inc. to discuss your legal translations projects from Romanian, Korean, Mandarin Chinese, Portuguese, Spanish, Vietnamese, other languages, and to hire an experienced deposition interpreter in any language.
+Contact All Language Alliance, Inc. to discuss your legal translations projects from Romanian, Korean, Mandarin Chinese, Mongolian, Portuguese, Spanish, Uzbek, Vietnamese, Dutch, other languages, and to hire an experienced arbitration interpreter in any language for on-site arbitration hearings and for arbitration hearings via Zoom.